-Consistent with the Mango Hill Infrastructure Agreement (MHIA), the village and local parks will provide a range of recreational opportunities which could include play structures, seating, drinking fountains and, in the case of the village park, shelters and picnic facilities.
-These village and local parks will be linked to the linear park, North Lakes Town Park and local community facilities via recreational pathways, and the local road network.
+In accordance with the MHIA, the local parks will provide a range of recreational opportunities which could include play structures, seating and drinking fountains.
+These local parks will be linked to the linear park, North Lakes Town Park and local community facilities via recreational pathways, and the local road network.